 With over 4,700 hospice homes in the United States, there are only three that specifically serve children and their unique needs.
-An estimated 2,200 families in Minnesota alone are caring for a child with shortened life-expectancy requiring around-the-clock care and unpredictable hospitalizations, which means little to no breaks for the parents as the child’s primary caregiver.
+Every day nearly 9,000 Minnesota kids are enduring extraordinary health demands and a shortened life-expectancy, requiring around-the-clock care and unpredictable hospitalizations, which means little to no breaks for parents as the child's primary caregiver.
 Quality time with their child is essential for sustaining energy and hope, but it can be nearly impossible for most families to find this precious time among the daily challenges.

 Children’s Lighthouse of Minnesota has been working since 2009 to create the first residential children’s hospice and respite care home in the Twin Cities.
 The home will provide palliative care for children with conditions not responsive to curative care.